Rainbow-Dreamer/musicpy/README.md

 Note1: If you encounter ```pygame.error: Couldn't open /etc/timidity/freepats.cfg``` errors on Linux, here is the solutions to fix it, open the terminal and run `sudo apt-get install freepats` and it will fix the errors.

-Note2: If you are using macOS, and you encounter problems when you run musicpy codes using your current python version, please to use python 3.7.1/3.7.9 to run musicpy, because it seems that on macOS, some of the requirements python modules of musicpy may not be compatible with some of the newer python versions.
+Note2: If you are using macOS, and you encounter problems when you run musicpy codes using your current python version, please use python 3.7.1/3.7.9 to run musicpy, because it seems that on macOS, some of the requirements python modules of musicpy may not be compatible with some of the newer python versions.
 It is tested by my friend that on macOS with python 3.7.1 (and python 3.7.9 tested by me), musicpy could run and play the musicpy codes without any errors, but other versions may not.
 If you don't have problems when you run musicpy codes using your current python version, then you don't need to refer to this note.

 Note3: On all of Windows, macOS and Linux, you can use pip to install musicpy in cmd/terminal.